kserve/kserve/docs/predict-api/v2/required_api.md

       // The input tensors for the inference. repeated InferInputTensor inputs = 5;

-      // The requested output tensors for the inference. repeated InferRequestedOutputTensor outputs = 6;
+      // The requested output tensors for the inference.
+Optional, if not
+      // specified all outputs produced by the model will be returned. repeated InferRequestedOutputTensor outputs = 6;
     }